All Episodes

 Now they're all out there.

-Republicans want to take away your Social Security and your Medicare, and they want to cut veterans' benefits.
+Republicans want to take away your Social Security and your Medicare and they want to cut veterans' benefits.

 That is the biggest lie of all.

-Biden in his idiotic speech last night saying, Did you watch the speech of Biden last night?
+Biden in his idiotic speech last night saying, did you watch the speech of Biden last night?

-You know, another mega mega Republicans.
+You know, another mega, MAGA Republicans.

 I said, Joey, good job, Joey.